BingoBabus/MythicPlusMadness/README.md

 #
 ## Command
-!rando [channel-name]

-default channel name is currently "cream of the crop"
+/madness [channel]

 This is made for World of Warcraft Mythic Plus Groups.

-Requirement
+Discord Requirements:
-discord roles of
+roles
  - tank
  - healer
  - dps

+emoji
+ - Tank
+ - Healer
+ - DPS

+ Channel
+  - roles

-the discord bot will look at all members and their roles in the channel parameter
+the discord bot will look at all members and their roles in the voice channel

 NumberGroupsNeeded = NumMembersInChannel mod 5 (wow party size)
  - if the mod remainder is > 0